 (See Board Policy 11.15 – Acceptable Technology Use)

 Lake Land College is concerned with providing a healthy and productive work environment for its employees and students.
 Smoking and the use of tobacco products shall be prohibited on any property owned or operated by the College and in college vehicles.
 Failure to comply may result in a fine per state guidelines as posted on the Lake Land College Police Department website.
 State law provides an exception to this policy allowing use of tobacco products in personal vehicles located more than 15 feet from any building entrance.
-(See Board Policy 09.09 – Smoking and the Use of Tobacco Products.)
+(See Board Policy 09.09 – Smoking and the Use of Tobacco or Cannabis Products.)